 - There will be student athlete businesses, brands (i.e., trademarks), and agents flooding into Florida.
 These additional businesses will likely have a positive impact on the local economy.

-- More athletic success will also increase fan bases, which increases the popularity of these academic institutions and drives up student applications.
+- More athletic success will also increase fan bases.
+As a result, the popularity of these academic institutions will increase and drives up student applications.

 - As the universities become more desirable, the universities become more selective, which increases the academic talent and quality of faculty.
 That in turn improves academic research and funding.

-- All of this results in the Florida universities rising up the rankings of academic institutions, which further drives academic talent to Florida.
+- All of this results in the Florida universities rising up the rankings of academic institutions.
+Which of course further drives academic talent to Florida.

-- More academic talent creates a more talented hiring pool, and a more talented hiring pool drives businesses to the area and improves the economy.
+- More academic talent creates a more talented hiring pool.
+A more talented hiring pool drives businesses to the area and improves the economy.